whileseated/Telegram-Bot-Posts-YouTube-Videos/README.md

 Telegram expands YouTube links, creating a card for each video (see example.jpg), including a play-in-Telegram preview, the video's title & description, and the original link, which, when clicked, launches the YouTube app (on iOS).

 Optional: set-up a cron job to run bot.py on a schedule.

+---

+#### Troubleshooting:
+I've had some issues with two libraries for Telegram.
+There's 'pip install telegram' and 'pip install python-telegram-bot'.
+Went through a bunch of installs and de-installs and ultimately had the most success when deinstalling both, and then running 'pip install python-telegram-bot==13.7'